-Bind the seams sewn in the last step either with bias tape, or a strip of your lining fabric (strip can be cut on the bias, but on grain will work too).
+Bind the seams sewn in the last step either with bias tape, or a strip of your lining fabric (I cut on straight of grain – it’s not curved so there’s no need for bias).
 Be sure to use thread that matches the lining fabric…this will be seen!
 Once you’ve finished with this step, keep the seams flat as they have been since step 2.
 Can you see my two big yellow-headed pins against the gold lining?
 I’ll leave those pins in for now.

 4. Tacking the Side-Pleat

 The skirt is now all in one piece, but we haven’t yet made the pleats defined.
 On each side of the skirt, double check that the side-pleat fold-lines are lined up with each other.
 Draw them in, if you haven’t already (mine is that shadowy brown line…my disappearing marker is starting to die).
 Pin through the top few inches of the fold line to keep it from shifting.
 1/16″ away, stitch parallel to the line starting 1/2″ above the seam line and ending 1/2″ below.
 You can go a little further down, but not too much or it will inhibit skirt movement.